hackclub/jams/jams/singles/story-game/en-US.md

     # this is a comment, something that will not appear in the
       final game
     # It is great for taking notes and explaining code!
-    # add all game related content inside this loop
+    # add all game-related content inside this loop

     print("Welcome to La Mia Pizzeria Preferita!")
     print("What would you like for your toppings?
 Potatoes or Champignon Mushrooms")

     gameStart = input("Would you like to restart? ")